 World Cup race in Bulgaria canceled after overnight snowfall

+For the same reason, a giant slalom that was canceled in Garmisch-Partenkirchen last week will also not be rescheduled.

+Saturday’s race was called off a few hours before its scheduled start.
+Course workers had already moved 30 centimeters of fresh snow out of the track but it kept snowing.

-Governing body FIS says conditions would not allow the race to happen “due to last night’s snowfall and the present weather situation.”
+FIS said conditions would not allow the race to happen “due to last night’s snowfall and the present weather situation.”

-It was not immediately clear whether the race will be rescheduled.
 This season’s calendar includes two more super-G events — in Kvitfjell next week and at the World Cup Finals in Soldeu on March 14.
+The top four in the standings are separated by just nine points: Vincent Kriechmayr leads with 236 points, followed by his Austrian teammate Matthias Mayer (233), Italy’s Dominik Paris (230) and Norway’s Aleksander Aamodt Kilde (227).

 Alexis Pinturault of France won a combined event, consisting of a super-G and a slalom run, on the same course Friday.
 A men’s giant slalom is scheduled for Sunday.